AIS-Bonn/stillleben/doc/index.rst

 save dataset generation time or to train methods that require interaction with the scene.

-For more interactive methods we provide an approximative differentiation module in :ref:`stillleben.diff` which allows backpropagation of image-space gradients to object poses and shapes.
+For scene registration and other applications we provide an approximative differentiation module in :ref:`stillleben.diff` which allows backpropagation of image-space gradients to object poses and shapes.

 This page documents the Python API of stillleben.
 The Python API is a wrapper around the C++ core implementation.